LTribelhorn/eisenrep/README.md

 ```

 ## Usage
-The Input needs to be a dataframe containing texts (eg. Tweets, Articles, etc.) or their corresponding IDs, their rating ("positive", "negative", "ambivalent") and optionally a column with numeric values used as weigth (eg. Nr of Retweets, Nr of Recipients, Centrality of Agent, etc.).
+The Input needs to be a dataframe containing texts (eg. Tweets, Articles, etc.) or their corresponding IDs, their rating ("positiv", "negativ", "ambivalent" or "neutral") and optionally a column with numeric values used as weigth (eg. Nr of Retweets, Nr of Recipients, Centrality of Agent, etc.).

 ``` r
 eisenrep(df, rating, followers_count)